baruchlogic/textbook/unit-3/chapter-3.md

 So, if we think of a conditional in this way, we can see why p → q is equivalent to ~p V q.

 Here’s another way to think about it.
 Recall that a conditional is true whenever its antecedent is false.
 So, let’s take p → q.
 Well, p could either be true or false.
 If p is false, then the conditional is true, so we’re all good.
-But if p is *true*, then for the conditional to be true, q has to be false.
+But if p is *true*, then for the conditional to be true, q has to be true.
 So, *either* p is false, *or* p is true and q is also true.
 That is, either ~p or p & q, which reduces to ~p V q, as shown here:

 | Proposition | Justification |
 | - | - |